 16:30 Last look at pattern, also at the divided section forming a loop at the top of the braid.

-If you click on the “youtube” button on the same taskbar, you’ll be taken to a youtube page to watch the video.
-There, if you click “more” to expand my description under the video, you’ll see a timeline that is actually clickable—meaning, you can click on any of the timepoints in the left column, and the video will start playing right at that point!
-(I love this!
-Only learned about it recently and have been trying to add it into all my videos.)
+After starting the video, if you click on the “youtube” button at the lower right of the video frame, you’ll be taken away from this site, to a page on YouTube to watch the video.
+There, if you click “SHOW MORE” under my video’s description, you’ll see a timeline that is actually clickable—meaning, you can click on any of the timepoints in the left column, and the video will start playing right at that point.
+Use your “back” button to return to this tutorial from youtube…